Coronation of Charles III and Camilla: Investment and crowning

-The King then was crowned by the Archbishop of Canterbury, with the Archbishop and then the congregation chanting, "God save the King!".
+The King then was crowned with the St Edward's Crown by the Archbishop of Canterbury, with the Archbishop and then the congregation chanting, "God save the King!".

 At the moment of crowning the church bells of the abbey rang, 21-gun salutes were fired at 13 locations around the United Kingdom and on deployed Royal Navy ships, and 62-gun salutes and a six-gun salvo were fired from the Tower of London and Horse Guards Parade.

 The King then received a blessing read by the following: Stephen Cottrell, Archbishop of York; Nikitas Loulias, the Greek Orthodox Archbishop of Thyateira and Great Britain; the Moderator of the Free Churches; the Secretary General of Churches Together in England; His Eminence Vincent Cardinal Nichols, Archbishop of Westminster, all representing the Anglican, Greek Orthodox, Nonconformist, ecumenical, and Roman Catholic traditions respectively, as well as the Archbishop of Canterbury.

 Enthronement and homage

-Charles moved to the throne (originally made for George VI in 1937) and the Archbishop of Canterbury and William, Prince of Wales, offered him their fealty.
+The King moved to the throne (originally made for George VI in 1937) and the Archbishop of Canterbury and William, Prince of Wales, offered him their fealty.
 The Archbishop of Canterbury then invited the people of the United Kingdom and the other Commonwealth realms to swear allegiance to the King, the first time this has occurred.